r-devel/rdevguide/12-news_and_announcements.Rmd

 ## Blogs

-The [R project](https://www.r-project.org/) maintains a list of public [blogs](https://developer.r-project.org/Blog/public/) mainly written by the R Core Development Team.
-Daily news about R-devel can be found [here](https://developer.r-project.org/blosxom.cgi/R-devel).
+The [R project](https://www.r-project.org/) maintains a list of public [blogs](https://blog.r-project.org/) mainly written by the R Core Development Team.
+Daily news about R-devel can be found on the [Daily News about R-devel](https://developer.r-project.org/blosxom.cgi/R-devel) blog which is updated daily.

 ## Conferences